desihub/desitemplate/README.rst

 doc/
     Contains high-level documentation of the software.
 Typically, the code itself will contain its own documentation.
-This area is for documentation that discusses the package as a whole. etc/
+This area is for documentation that discusses the product as a whole. etc/
     Contains data and configuration files used by the code.
 This does not mean you should be checking in large data files!